 The research interests of the Mills group are wide and varied including: dye and semiconductor photochemistry, redox catalysis (in particular, oxygen catalysis), solar energy conversion (in particular artificial photosynthesis) and colour and fluorescence based indicators and smart inks and plastic films.

 Chengying Wang, working with Dilidaer Yusufu, has published her first ever paper!
 The publication explores a commercialised ‘after open freshness (AOF)’ indicator, and assesses its efficacy at different temperatures.
 The work is aimed at tackling needless waste in the food packaging industry.

 Today, Daniel Hawthorne passed his viva and became a Doctor.
 His thesis, ‘Optical indicators for intelligent packaging and assessment of photocatalytic activity’, was well received by his examiners.

-Photo (left to right) of: David Hazafy, Greg Heacock, Andrew Mills and Ysufu Dilidaer
+Photo (left to right) of: David Hazafy, Greg Heacock, Andrew Mills and Dilidaer Yusufu

 Dr. Greg Heacock, CEO Sensor Indicator Products (SIP), a Seattle-based company is here for a progress report on a SIP-funded research project on indicators which will advise doctors and healthcare workers on when to replace invasive medical devices, such as: catheters etc., as part of efforts to reduce hospital acquired infection rates.